 Hello and hi.
 It is highly unlikely that you will ever have an account at Coutts.
-But maybe you will-I just don’t know.
-I certainly do not have an account at Coutts-that I do know.
+But maybe you will.
+I just don’t know.
+I certainly do not have an account at Coutts…that much, I do know.
 Yes, yes I do.

-Coutts is a private bank and wealth manager-founded in 1692.
+Coutts is a private bank and wealth manager, founded in 1692.
 It is the seventh oldest bank in the world and its International arm was recently sold to Union Bancaire Privee.
 It is owned by RBS (The Royal Bank of Scotland Group) since 2000-when RBS purchased its parent, NatWest.
 Yawn.
 Anyway, Coutts formed part of RBS’s private banking division.
-During its time with RBS-it acquired Zuruch-based Bank von Ernst &Cie.
+During its time with RBS-it acquired Zurich-based, Bank von Ernst &Cie.
 Big yawn and stretch.
 There is more regarding the financial history and which banks acquired Coutts… but just know that in 2011, RBS Coutts was renamed Coutts & Co.Limited.

-It was George Middleton (probably related to our Kate) who had become Campbell’s partner in 1708-it was during Middleton’s stewardship, that the bank was able to withstand one crisis after another.
+It was George Middleton (probably related to our Kate) who had become Campbell’s partner in 1708, and it was during Middleton’s stewardship, that the bank was able to withstand one crisis after another.
 For example, The Jacobite revolution of 1715 threatened the stability of the banking system.
-Other stuff happened too but thankfully, stability for the bank returned in 1735.
-John’s son, George Campbell was also a partner and he became sole partner after the death of Middleton in 1747, after which the bank was renamed the “Bankers of 59 Strand.”
-In 1735, John’s Campbell’s granddaughter married merchant and banker, James Coutts.
-The bank became known as Campbell &Coutts.
-The rest is banking history, as they say.
+Other stuff happened too, but thankfully, stability for the bank returned in 1735 when John’s son, George Campbell, was also a partner and he became sole partner after the death of Middleton in 1747, after which the bank was renamed the “Bankers of 59 Strand.”
+Are you keeping up?
+Hope so.

-In fact, until the 20th century it was a clearing bank to the nobility and landed gentry (oh please let me be landed gentry in my next life.
+In fact, until the 20th century, it was a clearing bank to the nobility and landed gentry (oh please let me be landed gentry in my next life.
 Landed gentry refers to a historical British social class-consisting of land owners who live entirely from their rental income.
 It refers exclusively to members of the upperclass who were landlords.)

 - Breaches of money laundering rules